EliCDavis/DSMC/README.md

 *For CSE-8163 Parallel and Distributed Scientific Computing*

-Parrallelized version of DSMC program provided By Ed Luke scaled to operate on millions of particles instead of thousands.
+Parrallelized version of DSMC program provided By Ed Luke scaled to operate on millions of particles.

 ## Definitions